Political Science

 (919) 843-3922

-First Session, 2023
+First Session, 2024

 POLI 100 American Democracy in Changing Times (3)

-MAYMESTER.
-Why do Americans love democracy, but hate politics?
+Summer Session I. Why do Americans love democracy, but hate politics?
 Why are there only two political parties?
 Why do voters hate, yet respond to negative campaigning?
 This course will introduce students to politics in the United States, addressing these and many more questions about how American democracy works.

-POLI 272 (PHIL 272, PWAD 272) The Ethics of Peace, War, and Defense (3)
+POLI 272 The Ethics of Peace, War, and Defense (PHIL 272) (PWAD 272) (3)

 An analysis of ethical issues that arise in peace, war, and defense, e.g., the legitimacy of states, just war theory, terrorism, weapons of mass destruction.